 Police stations, detention centers, and any other institutions like this can greatly benefit from biometric access control.
 A crucial aspect of law enforcement is ensuring the public’s safety.
 Access control does this by making sure only select people are allowed in and out of police stations, prisons, detention centers, etc.

-It can prevent instances where someone tries to break into a prison to bust their friend out – or worse.
+It can prevent instances where someone tries to break into a prison to help a prisoner escape – or worse.